 Dreamers generally don't do anything.

-They sit around and dream and they wait.
+They sit around and dream and they wait and they hope things align and happen.

 The doers need to be inspired.

-White-collar people were laid off for the first time in the modern era at greater numbers than blue-collar people were.
+And I guarantee you, I will never forget back in the 90s, white-collar people were laid off for the first time in the modern era at greater numbers than blue-collar people were.

-Let them white collar management executives, let them find out what it's like for the rest of us.
+Let them white-collar management executives, let them find out what it's like for the rest of us.

 They were happy about it.